 Teacher Appreciation-Geia Roberts- more to come.

-- Please submit pictures for the yearbook to PTA presidents.
-Possible yearbook email coming.Sportswear
+Other- Please submit pictures for the yearbook to PTA presidents.
+Possible yearbook email coming.

 Unfinished Business

-Unfilled Chair Positions (Fall)- Money was collected 2 years ago with the plan to add playground equipment, the PTA (Joanne) is working with the school district to get bids on equipment, installation and expanding the existing playground.
+Think Big- Money was collected 2 years ago with the plan to add playground equipment, the PTA (Joanne) is working with the school district to get bids on equipment, installation and expanding the existing playground.

 New Business

+Parent classroom representative volunteers

-Parent classroom representatives Support for low income families was discussed: Donations accepted to specific line items.
+Questions from parents?
+Support for low income families was discussed: Donations accepted to specific line items.
 PTA provides extra tickets to events.
 The giving tree is an opportunity to donate/help